FOLLOW US

 Be alert to the possible use of ‘date rape’ and other drugs including GHB.

-Buy your own drinks and always keep them in sight to avoid them being spiked.
+Do not take drinks from strangers or leave your drinks unattended.
+Victims of spiked drinks have been robbed and sometimes assaulted.
 Alcohol and drugs can reduce your vigilance, making you less in control.
-Drinks served in bars in Sri Lanka are often stronger than those in the UK.
+If you drink, know your limit.
+Drinks served in Sri Lanka are often stronger than in the UK as bars and hotels rarely use measures.

 Sexual assault